Piurvus/mapiota/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-Then to run the application type:
+Then to run the application:
 ```bash
 python3 map.py
 ```